B.Sc.(Env.) Co-op

 - Format: All written work should be double-spaced, using a 12pt accessible sans serif font (e.g. Arial), and standard margins.
 Presentation guidelines are provided in the assignment description.

-- Grading Criteria: All reflective papers and presentations will be graded according to the criteria indicated in the grading rubric provided.
+- Grading Criteria: All reflective papers and presentations will be graded according to the criteria indicated in the grading rubric below.
 You will be assessed on:

 - The level of clarity in your writing and presentation.